paulsojan/tech-blog/content/posts/preparing-for-next-rails-upgrade.md

 ---
 author: Paul Elias Sojan
-title: Before your next Rails upgrade
+title: Preparing for Your Next Rails Upgrade - The Dual Boot Approach
 date: 2024-03-20
 tags:
   - ruby on rails